pantheon-systems/documentation/source/content/guides/edge-integrations/05-analytics.md

  -->
 #### Append Variables to Your Google Analytics Settings in Tag Manager

-Now that you have your variables, you can attach them to your Google Analytics Settings Variable.
-Yours might be called something different but the “Type” will be the same.
-If you do not have this kind of variable and instead are using a “Constant” or have hardcoded the UA ID in each tag, you will want to change that in favor of GTM tags to ensure future usability.
-Your Settings should appear in the list of Custom Variables.
+After your variables are created, you can attach them to your Google Analytics Settings Variable.

+1. In your list of Custom Variables, be sure that the **Type** is the same.
+If you are using a “Constant” or have hardcoded the UA ID into each tag, you want to change that in favor of GTM tags in order to ensure future usability.

 ![Custom Variables List](../../../images/guides/edge-integrations/ei-analytics-7-custom-variables.png)

+To append the variables:

-1. Edit the Google Analytics Variable settings
+1. Edit the **Google Analytics Variable** settings.

-2. Expand the “More Settings” fieldset
+1. Expand the **More Settings** fieldset.

-3. Expand Custom Dimensions.
+1. Expand **Custom Dimensions**.

-4. Click “Add More Dimensions”
+1. Click **Add More Dimensions**.

-5. Create an entry for each of your custom dimensions, ensuring your Index and Dimension Values are correct
+1. Create an entry for each of your custom dimensions, and ensure that your Index and Dimension Values are correct

 ![Custom Dimensions List](../../../images/guides/edge-integrations/ei-analytics-8-custom-dimensions.png)